juanjarami/juanjarami/README.md

 - Managed server infrastructure, integrated SonoType Nexus for repository management, and embraced Azure for cloud-based solutions, ensuring robust server management, dependency tracking, and scalable cloud deployments. <br>

+## 👨‍💻 Education:
+### BSc in Computer Science, University of the People (USA)
+### 04/2023-Present <br>
+- Pursuing a comprehensive computer science curriculum with a focus on information technology solutions, data processing, and cybersecurity.
+- Engaging in activities such as feedback, mentoring, research, and projects to foster continuous learning and a global perspective in a diverse and collaborative world.
+- Collaborating in a learning environment grounded in clean code and the latest technologies.

+### CS50: Introduction to Computer Science, Harvard University (USA)
+### 01/2023- 04-2023 <br>
+- Completed Harvard University's CS50 course, gaining expertise in C, Python, SQL, JavaScript, CSS, and HTML.
+- Strong emphasis on unit testing and continuous integration.
+- Applied principles of clean code, unit testing, and prototyping to develop digital solutions
+- Participated in wellness initiatives to enhance overall team performance.
+- Acquired knowledge in abstraction, algorithms, data structures, and web development, essential for designing seamless workspaces and collaborating with diverse teams.

+### Computer Technician, SENA (Colombia)
+### 02/2011- 09-2012 <br>
+- Graduated from SENA's Computer Technician Program with specialization in computer hardware, operating systems, networking, programming, database management, and web development
+- Developed a strong foundation in computer science, mathematics, and physics, providing a holistic understanding of technical capabilities for business success.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=juanjarami)](https://github.com/anuraghazra/github-readme-stats)